AdamBaldyga/Portfolio/README.md

 # About me
 My name is Adam Baldyga.
 I deal with running a business and selling on a daily basis.
 I graduated  the electrical technical school in Poland.
 I want to change my life so far, recently I have been passionate about topics related to the IT industry.
 I have been learning software testing for over half a year.
 My goal is to develop testing knowlage and technical skills  and become a manual tester.
-On this site I would like to share my all gained experience from personal studies and researches
+On this site I would like to share my all gained experience from personal studies and researches.

 # My projects